coderefinery/coderefinery.org/content/join/individuals.md

 since it's good to have a co-instructor that understands the difficulty of doing and learning the topics.

-If teaching isn't for you, there is also being a helper at a workshop.
+If teaching isn't for you, there are plenty of staff helpers at every workshop.

 ## Lesson contributions